Funding AI for Good: A Call for Meaningful Engagement: Discussion

 \subsubsection{Background: situating AI4SG in well-scoped contexts}

 Funding calls should orient towards projects that address well-scoped and contextually relevant problems.
 This doesn't mean that funders should pre-define the problems, but they can support applicants by offering examples of relevant AI use cases or existing literature review on the social domain (Section~\ref{sec:finding-412}).
-It may also involve requiring the active participation of communities during the problem formulation and solution brainstorming stage, where applicants and communities collaboratively investigate which technologies are appropriate for their specific problem.
-In a systematic review of community-collaborative approaches (CCA), Cooper et al. highlight that many projects involve communities only during limited stages (e.g., delivery of activities), rather than throughout the full research process---including problem framing and data analysis~\cite{cooper_systematic_2022}.
-Yet, as Bratteteig and Wagner argue, engaging communities in deciding which problems to address is key, not only for inclusion but for redistributing power and ensuring they have real influence over project direction and outcomes~\cite{bratteteig_unpacking_2016}.
+It also involves requiring the active participation of communities during the problem formulation and solution brainstorming stage, where applicants and communities collaboratively investigate which technologies are appropriate for their specific problem.
+In a systematic review of community collaborative approaches, \citet{cooper_systematic_2022} highlight that many projects involve communities only during limited stages (e.g., delivery of activities), rather than throughout the full research process---including problem framing and data analysis.
+Yet, as \citet{bratteteig_unpacking_2016} argue, engaging communities in deciding which problems to address is key, not only for inclusion but for redistributing power and ensuring they have real influence over project direction and outcomes.
 This level of participation reflects a deeper form of agency than simply evaluating or implementing pre-defined solutions~\cite{delgado_participatory_2023}.